 The environmentalists are urging that there is a necessity of governmental regulation.

-Masha Kalinina, a specialist at Humane Society, said that right now, there is no international or US law which is protecting this animal for extinction.
+Masha Kalinina, a specialist at Humane Society, said that right now, there is no international or US law that is protecting this animal for extinction.
 This is the time to make some changes.
 Being the biggest trophies importer, the leading role of the USA in the decreasing number of giraffes is undeniable.
 So, she said, they have to do their part to protect them.

 Last year in April, five groups have joined together to file one legal petition with the Fish and Wildlife Service of the United States to afford giraffes the classification of endangered species.
 The organization has 90 days to respond, even though the affording status process may take more than one year.